Techgrounds-Cloud-9/cloud-9-yourlocaldaphne/01_Fundamentals_1/LNX07_bash_scripting/readme.md

 # [Bash scripting]
 Making and running scripts with bash.
 Making PATH variable.
 Generating random numbers and checking conditions using `if`, `elif` and/or `else`.

+Simply put, bash is a shell and command language that is used in Linux.

 ## Key terminology
 - Bash shell: Bash is the shell, or command language interpreter, for the GNU operating system.
 - Bash script: A bash script is a series of commands written in a file.
 These are read and executed by the bash program.
 The program executes line by line.